kai-pinckard/fast-atoi/README.md

 To build, simply run: gcc -O3 -std=c99 -march=native -o driver -Werror -Wall -Wextra -pedantic *.c

 To test, run: ./driver quotes.txt 1000
+Note: This will benchmark convertv6 (the fastest) on the quotes in quotes.txt over a 1000 iterations.
+The function being tested can easily be changed by modifying a single line in driver.c

 ## atoi:
 Best run time overall: 0.037066s